 The classes are concise and of great value.
 On occasion, players and coaches may also attend the training sessions to brush up on various aspects of rules and game situations.

 First year officials must attend a training clinic.
 A fee is required to cover compensation of the trainer(s) for the clinic, as well as your on-field certification (rating) and your annual dues.

 Upon successfully passing the test, you will be scheduled for a field assessment (rating) at another date.
 There are usually a few weeks delay from your classroom training to when you are scheduled on the field.
 It is important that you continue to study your rule book/manual and to practice your foul signals and the blowing of your whistle.
 At some point after your classroom training, you will be contacted by a CWLOA mentor.
 This higher level official will be your guide, trainer, sounding board as you work your way through your new officiating experience.

 NOTICE: You must be 18 years of age or older to register.

 If you are under 18 and interested in youth officiating click on the Youth Tab on the left.

-US Lacrosse and the Women's Division Official's Council do not approve or encourage the use of unrated umpires.
+US Lacrosse does not approve of or encourage the use of unrated umpires.
 As an affiliate of US Lacrosse, CWLOA requires all umpires to become US Lacrosse rated umpires.

 Along with US Lacrosse, CWLOA is committed to ensuring that all umpires have proper training and the skills necessary to keep the game safe.
 The rating process acts as an integral part of the improvement and training of umpires.
 The levels of umpires (Level 1, Level 2, Level 3) and the requirements are described in detail on the USL Officials Certification page.

 Along with your rating, you will receive a numerical value (1, 2, 3) that will indicate the number of years your rating is good for (ex.
 Level 1 2-year, which is good for 2 years).